freeoxide/pi-door-security/client_server/docs/implementation_status.md

 The Pi Door Security client agent is **PRODUCTION READY** with:

 - ✅ 100% of critical specification implemented
-- ✅ Enhanced with real GPIO, secrets, and networking
+- ✅ Enhanced with real GPIO and networking
 - ✅ Compiles without errors or warnings (squeaky clean!)
 - ✅ 68/68 tests passing (100% pass rate)
 - ✅ Ready for immediate deployment to Raspberry Pi
 - ✅ Can be developed on any platform (mock GPIO)
-- ✅ Secure by default with secret management
+- ✅ Minimal attack surface (no local secrets)
 - ✅ Hardware-ready with rppal GPIO support

 **Deployment Path**:
 1. ✅ Build with `--features real-gpio` on Pi
-2. ✅ Configure secrets in `/etc/pi-door-client/secret.env`
+2. ✅ Inject master-issued API key into systemd unit or launch command
 3. ✅ Wire up GPIO pins per spec
 4. ✅ Enable systemd service
 5. ✅ Connect to cloud server